Ahornberg/Ahornberg-VCV-Modules/README.md

 # Ahornberg-Microtonal

-If you like it, feel free to [support](https://www.paypal.me/Ahornberg/10) futher development.
+If you like it, feel free to [support](https://www.paypal.me/Ahornberg/10) further development.

 ## EqualDivision